Graduate Diploma of Counselling & Psychotherapy

 The Graduate Diploma of Counselling and Psychotherapy provides students with training in key therapeutic modalities and interventions.
 With its strong vocational emphasis, it helps students learn how to integrate theoretical constructs, gain increased personal knowledge, increase their insight and understanding, apply advanced therapeutic techniques, observational, and practice skills.

-The course provides students with theoretical knowledge of contemporary psychotherapies, including the cognitive behavioural therapies, and humanistic-existential approaches taught by practitioners who are specialists in the field.
-The course includes knowledge and practice of thorough assessment process and brief interventions, case conceptualisation and treatment planning, and development of professional ethical stance with an understanding of the current ethical and legal regulations and best practice in the field of counselling and psychotherapy.
+The course includes theoretical knowledge of contemporary psychotherapies, including humanistic-existential approaches, the cognitive behavioural therapies, thorough assessment process and brief interventions, case conceptualisation and treatment planning, and development of professional ethical stance founded on the current ethical and legal regulations and best practice in the field of counselling and psychotherapy.

 |Location: Hawthorn East||Intake: Semester 1 each year|